Is Amy Bendix In 'The Punisher' Comics? Frank Castle's Season 2 Companion Is Nothing But Trouble

 There is also a character named Rachel in the Punisher comics, Rachel Cole.
 A former marine, she was a full-on sidekick to Frank Castle who teamed up with him after her wedding went Game of Thrones on her and only she and one other person survived.
 She even wears the Punisher logo in the comics, though unfortunately Amy does not in the series.

-What I like about this character is that, unlike so many Marvel street-level heroes and especially The Punisher, Amy's a total bad*ss without becoming a killing machine.
+Unlike so many Marvel street-level heroes and especially The Punisher, Amy's a total badass without becoming a killing machine.
 Amy's also kind of a master of disguise, and able to use her youth and others' misogynistic assumptions to gain access and manipulate people without being seductive or overtly sexual.
 She's clearly had a hard life, and she's far from helpless, but she still gets to be a young teenager at the end of the day.
 It's a nice contrast to Frank's unrelenting darkness.

 Unfortunately, even if The Punisher returns for Season 3, it's unlikely that Amy will return.
 At the end of Season 2, she and Frank part ways.
 She's headed to Florida to start a new life with one of Frank's former friends at a diving school.
 Unless she comes back to fulfill the "Rachel" side of her comic book destiny, this is probably and unfortunately the last we've seen of such a promising mash-up of Marvel characters.